 Non-Responders 20 (14.93%) 44 (32.84%) 12 (9.09%)

-which for the current table had no effect as we only use the cell data for the responder and non-responder counting.
-The ref_group
+Note that we did set the ref_group argument in split_cols_by which for the current table had no effect as we only use the cell data for the responder and non-responder counting.
+The ref_group argument is needed for the part 2. and 3. of the table.

 We will now look the implementation of part “2.
 Unstratified analysis comparison vs. control group.”
 Let’s start with the analysis function: